3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: 3d theories from the equivalent quivers

 It is known that more than one quiver gives the same DT generating function.
 Such quivers are called the equivalent quivers \cite{KRSS2, Ekholm-Kucharski-Longhi2, JKLNS}.
 Since their DT generating functions are the same, the corresponding 3d $\mathcal{N}=2$ theories are expected to be dual.

 There are two kinds of quiver equivalences for symmetric quivers, one of which has a different size of the quiver and another of which preserves the size of the quiver.
-Regarding the quiver equivalence that has a different size of the quiver, there are operations called unlinking, linking, and removing (or adding) redundant pairs \cite{Ekholm-Kucharski-Longhi2, EGGKPSS}. \begin{itemize}[leftmargin=5mm] \item unlinking
+Regarding the quiver equivalence that has a different size of the quiver, there are operations called unlinking, linking, and removing (or adding) redundant pairs \cite{Ekholm-Kucharski-Longhi2, EGGKPSS}.\footnote{A 3d $\mathcal{N}=2$ theory interpretation of unlinking and linking was discussed in \cite{Cheng:2023ocj}.} \begin{itemize}[leftmargin=5mm] \item unlinking